metacpan/metacpan-cpan-extracted/distros/A/App-JESP/README.md

     Force patches applications, regardless of the fact they have been applied already or not.
     Note that it does not mean it's ok for the patches to fail.
-Any failing patch will still terminates the deploy method.
+Any failing patch will still terminate the deploy method.
 This is particularly useful in combination with the 'patches' option where you can choose which patch to apply.
 Defaults to 0.

 - logonly 1|0